REDCap is server software. It is not something that a user installs on a personal computer.

 - File server (optional).
 A separate server may be utilized for housing files uploaded/stored in REDCap via secure communication using WebDAV protocol (SSL supported).
 Consult your local policy first in case your institution has regulations or mandates regarding file storage practices.

-NOTE: Although all the components above can be set up on the same machine/server, for best security and performance we recommend that the web server, database server, and file server all be separate and running on different hardware (or virtualized servers).
-Additionally, although REDCap consortium developers can often provide any assistance needed for installing REDCap, IT assistance cannot be provided for help installing the required software listed above, in which it is recommended that you consult your local IT department or the plethora of detailed documentation found on the web.
+Although all the components above can be set up on the same machine/server, for best security and performance we recommend that the web server, database server, and file server all be separate and running on different hardware (or virtualized servers).

-REDCap has no hard requirements for server processing speed, memory, or hard drive space since it is very light weight in most respects and requires very little initial space (less than 10MB for both web server and database server combined).
-We typically recommend that 10GB be allocated for web server space and also 10GB for MySQL initially, as that should be more than enough for about one year of heavy REDCap usage.
+Lastly, REDCap has no hard requirements for server processing speed, memory, or hard drive space.
+It is very light weight in most respects and requires very little initial space (less than 10MB for both web server and database server combined).
+In general, we typically recommend that 10GB be allocated for web server space and also 10GB for MySQL initially, as that should be more than enough for about one year of heavy REDCap usage.